pmcfadin/cql3-videodb-example/README.md

 #cql3-videodb-example

-This uses the DataStax Java driver with a full CQL3 application example
+This uses the [DataStax Java driver](https://github.com/datastax/java-driver) with a CQL3 application example.

 ##Data Model